ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [WhisperTimeSync.bat](../BAT-and-UTIL-files-1/WhisperTimeSync.bat) [{bad_subtitle_file} {good_text_file} {optional_audio_file}] or [{audio_file to imply subtitles and lyrics from the filename of}]:

 Use the incorporated instance of the [WhisperTimeSync](https://github.com/EtienneAb3d/WhisperTimeSync) project to fix mis-transcriptions in the SRT file by using the TXT lyrics as an official point of truth.
 This is tricky, and the original project is fraught with implementation issues.
-This script guides us through the steps to avoid those issues, including giving an option to directly enqueue songs into WinAmp to preview how the lyrics are being displayed in [MiniLyrics](https://minilyrics.en.softonic.com/), comparing the final timestamps of both files, and opening the before and after in our text editor so that we can manually review the re-sync’ed lyrics.
+This script guides us through the steps to avoid those issues, including giving an option to directly enqueue songs into ⚡ WinAmp 🦙 to preview how the lyrics are being displayed in [MiniLyrics](https://minilyrics.en.softonic.com/), comparing the final timestamps of both files, and opening the before and after in our text editor so that we can manually review the re-sync’ed lyrics.

 Final review includes using the special modes incorporated into the [print_with_columns.py](../BAT-and-UTIL-files-1/print_with_columns.py) created specifically for comparing old subtitles to new subtitles.
 These include a mode where the screen alternates between the before/after subtitles, and a mode where the timestamps are synced in a 2-column side-by-side display of the before/after subtitles.
 That way we can be dang sure the WhisperTimeSynchronized new subtitles are actuallyb etter than the old ones, which are backed up to the current folder prior to being replaced.

 ### 🌟 [WhisperTimeSync-currently-playing-song.bat](../BAT-and-UTIL-files-1/WhisperTimeSync-currently-playing-song.bat):

-If Winamp Integration is enabled, runs [WhisperTimeSync.bat](../BAT-and-UTIL-files-1/WhisperTimeSync.bat) on the currently-playing song.
+If ⚡ WinAmp 🦙 Integration is enabled, runs [WhisperTimeSync.bat](../BAT-and-UTIL-files-1/WhisperTimeSync.bat) on the currently-playing song.

 ### 🌟 [srt_comparator.py](../BAT-and-UTIL-files-1/srt_comparator.py):